 |Tetra Reptile Filter||For up to 55 gallon tanks||9.7/10|

 What Kind Of Filter Do Red Eared Sliders Need?

 Simply put, turtles are actually pretty dirty creatures.
 They eat a lot of food, they make a lot of mess, and they create a ton of waste.
 That waste will in turn release ammonia and other fairly harmful substances into the water.
-For this reason a Red Eared Slider is going to need a fairly powerful filter, not just something you would use for a couple of fish.
+For this reason a Red Eared Slider is going to need a fairly powerful filter (this one is our top pick), not just something you would use for a couple of fish.
 Moreover, Red Eared Sliders do not like strong currents, so you need a filter with a low current, or at least one where you can control how strong the current is.

 The filter in question also needs to be fairly durable and fool proof in terms of clogging.
 Turtles like to dig around in the substrate, which means that they tend to kick up a fair amount of sand.
 For this reason you will need a filter that is hard to clog and can withstand some particular matter being sucked up into it.
 Also, turtles can be fairly inquisitive, so you are going to want a filter that is very durable.
 Finally, turtles require a lot of oxygen, so you want to make sure that the filter you get is adequate in terms of water aeration.